Behavioral Economics 101

 But according to behavioral economics, people don’t really behave this way.
 We don’t always make decisions to maximize our utility.
 We are most often quite irrational and illogical in our decision-making.

 BEworks, a behavioral economics organization, explains that behavioral economics “offers the scientific insights of psychology and the scientific method of experimentation to people in the business of changing behavior.”

 It looks into the way people really think and make decisions, breaks down the overarching patterns and trends, and then can be used to change people’s behavior.

 In essence, it combines the fields of psychology and economics to develop a more realistic model of human behavior when applied not only to the world of economics, but to every aspect of life itself.

 There are a few key principles that make up the basis of this theory:

-In Cass Sunstein and Richard H. Thaler’s 2008 book Nudge, they define two different systems of thinking that all humans have: the automatic system and the reflective system.[iv]
+In Cass Sunstein and Richard H. Thaler’s 2008 book “Nudge,” they define two different systems of thinking that all humans have: the automatic system and the reflective system (see pages 39-30).

 |Automatic System||Reflective System|

 Another principle of behavioral economics is anchoring.
-Anchoring consists of a numerical amount one will assign value to that will continue to serve as the price comparison regardless of how logical it is.
+Anchoring consists of a numerical amount one will assign a value to that will continue to serve as the price comparison regardless of how logical it is.
 It will, in short, be the constant standard or starting point.
-Anchoring itself often is quite random, so much so that it is also referred to as “arbitrary coherence.”[ii]

 Additionally, the language used to describe products can be manipulated to change the perceived value of a product.
 For instance, in one study by Brian Wansink, food with “flowery” descriptors like “Succulent Italian Seafood Filet” and “Tender Grilled Chicken” was more likely to be selected off a menu than if the name of the food itself was solely printed.